amazon-alternatives/extension/README.md

 # Amazon Alternatives

+> [!IMPORTANT]
+> This repository has been archived beceause I don't have the time nor the resources to fully achieve what I wanted for this project.
+It's getting mentally hard to let it slowly die while seeing people complain it's not working as it should.
+>
+> Doing what I have in mind would require months of full time work and over the 7 years I've maintained this project the total net income I've received is 0€.
+>
+> I'm glad I could work so many years on this project, but it's now time to pull the plug.
+Thanks to the power of opensource, the GPL3 licenses allows anyone to fork it and work on an alternative.

 This is a browser extension to help you buy stuff you found in Amazon, but in other stores (like a real-life bookstore or an online Amazon alternative).

 ![The addon in action](/buy-a-book.gif)